Educational Resources

 Health Insurance

-Students are required to have health insurance.
+All students are required to have health insurance.
 Under this requirement, students are automatically enrolled in the Aetna Emory Student Health Insurance plan.

-Students do have the option to waive out of the plan by providing documentation that their personal plan meets the criteria set by Emory.
+Students have the option to waive out of the plan by providing documentation that their personal plan meets the criteria set by Emory.
 Students must successfully complete the wavier process online via their OPUS account, or they will be automatically enrolled and charged through the Student Financial Office.
 The wavier process must be done online via OPUS each year.

 Supplemental Instruction

 Supplemental Instruction (SI) is an academic assistance program that targets historically difficult courses at Oxford College.
-Faculty select and SI hires, trains, and oversees students who have demonstrated mastery of course material and leadership skills to lead weekly review sessions in future semesters SI is designed to help any student, not just the students who are not doing well in the class.
+Faculty select and SI hires, trains, and oversees student leaders who have demonstrated mastery of course material and leadership skills to lead weekly review sessions in future semesters.
+SI is designed to help any student, not just the students who are not doing well in the class.
 On average, evidence supports that regularly attending SI sessions can increase a student's grade by a half to a full letter grade.

 For further information, refer to the Student Services website.